SillyTavern/SillyTavern-Docs/Usage/Common-Settings.md

 Set the value to 1 to disable its effect.

 ### Smoothing Factor
-Increases the likelihood of high-probability tokens while decreasing the likelihood of low-probability tokens using a sigmoid function.
+Increases the likelihood of high-probability tokens while decreasing the likelihood of low-probability tokens using a quadratic transformation.
 Aims to produce more creative responses regardless of `Temperature`.
 - Works best without truncation samplers such as `Top K`, `Top P`, `Min P`, etc.
-- According to the creator, the lower the `Temperature`, the higher you'll be able to turn up the smoothing factor.
-For `Temperature: 1`, the smoothing factor should be `2.5-7.5`.

 Set the value to 0 to disable its effect.